jiannazzone/RetroDECK/wiki-rtd/docs/wiki_controllers/controllers-gimmick.md

 <img src="../../wiki_images/controllers/buzz-buzzers.png" width="250">

-The buzzer controllers for the original Buzz game series for the Sony Playstation.
+The buzzer controllers for the original `Buzz Game Series` for the Sony Playstation.
 There are wired and wireless with with a dongle versions.

 ### How to emulate